Feel Your Pain And Master Emotional Regulation

 5. Thought challenging: When you notice a negative thought, challenge it.
 Is it really true?
 What evidence do you have for and against it?

-Long-term strategies for emotional resilience
+Long-term strategies for resilience

 Building resilience is a marathon, not a sprint.